Mykrowave/azure-architect-playbook/networking/practice-exercises/Readme.md

 ### (10) Network Watcher
 - IP Flow Verify works well for spot checks and gives you NSG summary (awesome)
 - Conneciton Monitor took a long time to provision but eventually behaved correctly

+### (11) Monitoring
+- Traffic Analysis was "reach around ass to get to elbow" on setup.
+Had to setup a storage account, attach an NSG Flow Log (Log analytic Workspace to NSG), then plug it in to Azure Traffic Analysis.
+In the end, it worked after waiting 30 minutes, but had over 900 traffic reports and using Log Anayltics, I coudlnt find the sample telnet 80 and telnet 443 I used from remote VM.